An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

-with $\rho_0$ sufficiently regular.
-This choice will be applied in a follow-up paper,~\cite{martini_mayorcas_22_LDP}, to an additive-noise approximation to the Dean--Kawasaki equation associated to the Keller--Segel model.
-We also remark that this eventual application motivates us to consider mollified noise terms of the form $\srdet(\psi_{\delta}\ast\boldsymbol{\xi})$, rather than mollifying the whole product, see~\cite[Sec.~3.2]{cornalba_shardlow_zimmer_20} and~\cite{fehrman_gess_19,dirr_fehrman_gess_20}. \begin{remark} We may also consider equations of the form
+This choice will be applied in a follow-up paper, \cite{martini_mayorcas_22_LDP}, to an additive-noise approximation of the Dean--Kawasaki equation associated to the Keller--Segel model.
+More precisely, given a \emph{noise intensity} $\eps>0$ and a \emph{correlation length} $\delta=\delta(\eps)>0$, we define the additive-noise approximation $\rho^{(\eps)}_{\delta}$ as a solution to

+where $\boldsymbol{\xi}^\delta \defeq(\psi_{\delta}\ast \xi^1,\psi_{\delta}\ast \xi^2)$ denotes a mollified noise and $\psi_{\delta}$ a standard, symmetric mollifier.
+Under appropriate scaling assumptions on $(\eps,\delta(\eps))$, using the theory developed in this paper, we will show in~\cite{martini_mayorcas_22_LDP} that $(\rho^{(\eps)}_{\delta(\eps)})_{\eps>0}$ satisfies a law of large numbers with limit $\rdet$, a central limit theorem with leading-order fluctuations given by the generalized Ornstein--Uhlenbeck process and a large deviation principle.
+This relates our additive-noise approximation~\eqref{eq:gen_rKS_canonical} to stochastic particle approximations to the Keller--Segel model~\cite{fournier_jourdain_17,fournier_tardy_21}, which were shown to have the same law of large numbers~\cite{fournier_jourdain_17,tardy_23,bresch_jabin_wang_19,bresch_jabin_wang_20,bresch_jabin_wang_23}---and are expected to have the same central limit theorem\footnote{ See~\cite{wang_zhao_zhu_23} for a related model. } ---as our approximation~\eqref{eq:gen_rKS_canonical}. \begin{remark} We may also consider equations of the form